What Is Production Efficiency?

 Production efficiency is an economic concept that indicates the maximum level of output a manufacturer can produce without lowering the output of another product.

 Also referred to as productive efficiency, it’s the level a manufacturer utilizes full production capacity.
 It also means that the manufacturer would need to lower the production of another product or drastically change the manufacturing process to produce more of a product beyond productive efficiency.

 To be clear, production efficiency assumes no change in the quality of the product.
 It’s relatively easier to increase production and minimize costs when you lower the quality of the product.
-However, when calculating production efficiency, you must always ensure that the product quality is constant.
+However, when calculating it, you must always ensure that the product quality is constant.

 How to Calculate Production Efficiency

 Production efficiency is the ratio between your actual output and standard output, where standard output is the total units you can produce utilizing the full capacity.
 To achieve production efficiency, your actual output should equal the standard output.